Q+A: Jason Wachob, mindbodygreen

 Do you have any favorite spots in DUMBO for healthy food?

 My wife and I love Gran Electrica.
-They have amazing Chilaquiles on the weekends, which are pretty healthy, and they have Quesadillas, they have a lot that is vegetable-focused, and right now they have a Ramp Quesadilla.
-Ramps are this really trending vegetable right now.
-I went there last night and I’m like wow, this is awesome.
+They have amazing chilaquiles on the weekends, which are pretty healthy, and they have quesadillas, they have a lot that is vegetable-focused, and right now they have a ramp quesadilla.
+Ramps are this really trendy vegetable right now.
+I went there last night and I’m like, 'wow, this is awesome.'
 They do great vegetable tacos.
-So I love Gran Electrica, I love Brooklyn Roasting Company, they have great organic coffee, love Vinegar Hill House, they have really great vegetables there, farm-to-table food.
-And then I’m super excited about what’s coming in, Westville coming in is going to be awesome.
+So, I love Gran Electrica, love Brooklyn Roasting Company— they have great organic coffee— love Vinegar Hill House— they have really great vegetables and farm-to-table food there.
+And then I’m super excited about what’s coming in; Westville coming in is going to be awesome.
 Great vegetables, great locally-sourced, sustainable meat and seafood.
-And then, I love BlueStone Lane, which is coming into DUMBO Heights, it’s part of the Australian Health Invasion in NY.
-There are all these cool little Australian cafés that are popping up, and BlueStone Lane is one of them, it’s so good.
+And then, I love Bluestone Lane, which is coming into DUMBO Heights; it’s part of the Australian Health Invasion in NY.
+There are all these cool little Australian cafés that are popping up, and Bluestone Lane is one of them; it’s so good.